guptakushal03/CodSoft-DataScience-Internship-Tasks/README.md

 ## License

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is open-source and available under the MIT License.

 ---